uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 }
 ```

-In this example, we notice that our `dropDownRef` starts with undefined when the component is not rendered.
-However, after clicking on the open button, the node is changed and `ref.current` then set to `<li style="background: lightblue; width: 100px;">…</li>` .
+In this example, we notice that our `dropDownRef` starts with a value `undefined` when the component is not rendered.
+However, after clicking on the open button, the node is changed and `ref.current` is set to `<li style="background: lightblue; width: 100px;">…</li>` .
 When we close the dropdown by clicking out the dropdown or click on the close button, the current attribute is set to `<li style="display: none;">…</li>` .

 ## Custom React Hooks

-In the previous example, notice that we registered a `useEffect` that helps us detect whether we clicked out of the dropdown and close the dropdown correspondingly.
-This might be useful across different React components.
+In the previous example, notice that we registered a `useEffect` that helped us detect whether we clicked out of the dropdown and closed the dropdown correspondingly.
+This logic might be useful across different React components.
 Is there a way to replicate this logic and use it multiple times?

 In fact, in React, you can create your own hooks.
 Let's take a look!